-Notes: The resources below recommended by Jan are categorized alphabetically to help you find what you need.
-Simply click on the book covers or the “see this book” buttons to purchase.
+The resources are categorized alphabetically to help you find what you need (Healthy Living, Self-help/Psychology, etc.).
+Simply click on the book covers or the “see this book” buttons under each selection to purchase.
 This page includes affiliate links.
 The resources were carefully vetted and they are sincerely recommended.

 Tip: You can search for words related to what you need on this page or any other page using Ctrl+F on a PC or Command+F on a Mac.

 This book, The Complete Book of Ayurvedic Home Remedies by Vaasant Lad, BAMS, MASc, professor and director of the Ayurvedic Institute in Albuquerque and one of the foremost U.S. experts of Ayurveda, provides invaluable, easy-to-understand Ayurvedic remedies for all human ailments that you can put into practice immediately.
 Lad explains Ayurvedic concepts more completely and clearly than any other resource Jan has found.